Omicron Andromedae

-Omicron Andromedae (ο And, ο Andromedae) is a star system in the constellation Andromeda.
-It is approximately 692 light years from Earth.
-The system as a whole is classified as a blue-white B-type giant, with a mean combined apparent magnitude of +3.62.
+Omicron Andromedae, also named Alfarasalkamil, is a star system in the northern constellation Andromeda.
+Its Bayer designation is Latinized from ο Andromedae, and is abbreviated Omi And or ο And, respectively.
+Based on parallax measurements, it is located at a distance of approximately 690 light years from Earth.
+The system as a whole is classified as a blue-white B-type giant, with a typical combined apparent magnitude of +3.62.
+This is sufficiently bright that the star can be viewed with the naked eye on a dark night.